-Lecturer/Deputy Director of the Business English Major Administration Office, Faculty of Language and Law, Tianjin University Renai College, Tianjin City, China
+Associate Professor/Deputy Director of the Business English Major Administration Office, Department of Foreign Language and Law, Tianjin University Renai College, Tianjin City, China

 Bachelor of Arts in English and New Media Studies

 Bachelor of Business in Accounting

 His biggest achievement is the number of university graduates he trains every year, says AUT alumnus Jason Jia Wang who is now a lecturer in the Department of Foreign Language and Law at Tianjin University Renai College in China.

 In addition to his role at Tianjin University Renai College, Jason also finds the time to serve as a committee member of the National Committee for Foreign Languages in Business and as a member of the Translators’ Association of China.

 “I’m responsible for teaching the core papers in our Business English major and our English major.
 I also organise and manage our graduation thesis programme, and a series of school level academic competitions in public English speaking, interpreting and business English.
 Another part of my work is preparing student contestants for different academic competitions.